S-Shahab/Flexibility-Function/README.md

 ---

 ## Credits/Copyright

-Copyright © 2025 Technical University of Denmark
+### Author
 This version of the software was developed by Shahab Tohidi as a Postdoctoral Researcher at the Department of Applied Mathematics and Computer Science, Dynamical Systems Section, DTU.

+### Copyright
+Copyright © 2025 Technical University of Denmark.

+This project is distributed under the terms of the MIT License.